ukparliament/weeknotes.data-search/2018/10/index.md

 Aidan attended a meeting on GDPR and now has some actions as a 'contract manager' to complete before 25th May when the legislation comes into force.
 He'll be talking to people across PDS to understand if changes to existing and upcoming contracts are required.

 Liz noticed that [IP addresses](https://en.wikipedia.org/wiki/IP_address) have dropped out of the Microsoft telemetry data.
 From early February they [stopped the automatic logging of this information](https://blogs.msdn.microsoft.com/applicationinsights-status/2018/02/01/all-octets-of-ip-address-will-be-set-to-zero/), quoting GDPR.
-We had been using IP address ranges as a an approximate way to identify internal and external users.
+We had been using IP address ranges as an approximate way to identify internal and external users.
 Raphael has looked into it with Wojciech and thinks we can add some custom code to re-instate it.
 But maybe we don't want to do that, given it's a pretty rubbish method for the only current use we have for it.
 Also, yeah, GDPR.

 It will be interesting to see if Google take the same route...